danimelatru/Multimodal-Foundation-Model-Architecture-Research/README.md

 ---

 ## Project Structure
+This repository contains the implementation and research scripts:

+* `momentfm/`: Core architecture and model definitions (Foundation Model).
-* `scripts/`: Training and testing scripts for the CWRU dataset.
+* `scripts/`: Custom training and testing scripts developed for the CWRU dataset.
-* `momentfm/`: Core architecture and model definitions.
+* `data/`: Dataset configurations and data loading utilities.
-* `checkpoints/`: Model weights and training states.
+* `checkpoints/`: *[Local Only]* Directory where model weights and training states are saved during execution.